Scallact/gimp-plugin-hexgrid/README.md

 Please note that the hexagons "width" can be horizontal or vertical, depending on the orientation selected.

-Installation:
+## Installation:

 Extract the .zip file and place the **pl_hexgrid folder** inside your user profile's Plug-ins folder.
+If your OS is Linux or Mac, set the pl_hexgrid.py file executable.

-You can find the plugin at Filters > Render > Pattern
+You can find the plugin entry at **Filters > Render > Pattern > Hexagonal grid ...**

-Parameters :
+### Parameters :

-- The plugin comes with a search function for the best fit in a given size interval, selected by "quality" (see below).
+- The plugin comes with a search function for the best fit in a given size interval, selected by "*quality*" (see below).
 To choose a specific width, simply enter "0" in the "Maximal hexagon width" field.
-- Choose "Sample sheet" at the "Output" drop-down menu to create a sheet with multiple grid samples, selected by quality, in a nice tabular format.
+- Choose "**Sample sheet**" at the "Output" drop-down menu to create a sheet with multiple grid samples, selected by quality, in a nice tabular format.
 Width, quality and stretch (%) are displayed on each sample.
-- The "quality" output parameter explicits the number of contiguous hexagons that reach a mis-alignment of one pixel between the actual and ideal grids.
+- The "*quality*" output parameter explicits the number of contiguous hexagons that reach a mis-alignment of one pixel between the actual and ideal grids.
-- If "Create a new layer" or "Keep the path" are checked, the name of the layer and/or path will display the hexagon width, quality, and the size of the corresponding image grid (width x height).
+- If "**Create a new layer**" or "**Keep the path**" are checked, the name of the layer and/or path will display the hexagon width, quality, and the size of the corresponding image grid (width x height).
 - The image grid can be automatically set by the plugin.
-- When an odd "Stroke width" is entered, the plugin will shift the hexagonal and image grids by half a pixel for best stroke quality.
+- When an odd "**Stroke width**" is entered, the plugin will shift the hexagonal and image grids by half a pixel for best stroke quality.
-- To extend the hexagonal grid past the layer's boundaries, simply enter negative margins.
+- To extend the hexagonal grid past the layer's boundaries, simply enter negative **margins**.

-Some future improvements are planned:
+### Some future improvements are planned:

   - Allow finer granularity at the half-pixel level for the search of the best grid.
    This will relax the Y axis symmetry constraint, without significant loss of